The governance of Resolution Institute aims always to serve the best interests of members.

 - Contribute to the growth of dispute resolution through consultation and advocacy

-We are an Australian public company limited by guarantee (ABN: 69008651232, ACN: 008 651 232) operating under the Corporations Act 2001 (Cth) and our constitution.
-We are also a registered business in New Zealand (NZBN: 9429040992846).
-We are a registered charity with the Australian Charities ad Not-for Profits Commission, are endorsed to access tax concessions (GST concession, FBT rebate and income tax exemption) and are not entitled to receive tax deductible gifts.
+We are an Australian public company limited by guarantee (ABN: 69008651232, ACN: 008 651 232) operating under the Corporations Act 2001 (Cth) and our Constitution.
+We are also a registered business in Aotearoa New Zealand (NZBN: 9429040992846).
+We are a registered charity with the Australian Charities and Not-for Profits Commission, are endorsed to access tax concessions (GST concession, FBT rebate and income tax exemption) and are not entitled to receive tax deductible gifts.

 Details of the accounts including financial statements and Directors' and Auditors' reports can be found in the financial report for the year ending 30 June.

 Full minutes of the Annual General Meeting.

 *2021 available to members once approved at the 2022 Annual General Meeting